Welcome to Volcán Chimborazo

 Along with its smaller, craggier companion Volcán Carihuairazo (5020m) to the northeast, and the Río Mocha valley that connects them, Chimborazo is a remote, even desolate, place populated by only a few indigenous communities.

 Chimborazo and Carihuairazo lie within the Reserva de Producción de Fauna Chimborazo.
 It is called a ‘fauna-production reserve’ because it is home to thousands of vicuña (a relative of the llama).
 Once extinct in Ecuador, they were donated by Chile and Bolivia in the 1980s.
-Now prospering, it’s easy to spot their elegant silhouettes in the mist on the bus ride between Guaranda and Riobamba.
+Now prospering, their elegant silhouettes are easily spotted in the mist on the bus ride between Guaranda and Riobamba.